cli-kit/cli-command/bin/help/format.md

 ## Options

 * `-f, --format [format]`: Set the help output format, run the `format` command to see the list of available formats.
+If an unknown format is specified the default will be used.
 * `-o, --output [file]`: Write the result to *file*.

 ## Examples